rsigalov/disaster-risk/disaster-risk-notes.md

 #### Aggregate regressions

 For this part I used the same methodology as for **D**.
-First I calculated the cross-sectional mean of interpolated measure $\mathbb{P}_t^{Q}(r_{i,t+1} < -0.2)$ for each month to construct an aggregate series.
+First, I calculated the cross-sectional mean of interpolated measure $\mathbb{P}_t^{Q}(r_{i,t+1} < -0.2)$ for each month to construct an aggregate series.
 Unlike the D series this one is not sensitive to outliers (as there are few) and, therefore, I didn't trim it.
 Next I filtered the data in the same way and also estimated the first principal component.
 First, I compare aggregate D and probability series in the Figure below

 ![](/Users/rsigalov/Documents/PhD/disaster-risk-revision/images/compare_agg_D_and_prob.png)